g-i-wilson/gabrielwilson3.github.io/README.md

 	</tr>
 </table>

 * **In-Memory (IMDB):** In the 64-bit age, cost rather than address space typically limits memory capacity.
-If the growth of your data set is roughly proportional to the size of your organization and volume of RAM you can afford, then in-memory is practical and likely beneficial.
+If the growth of your data set is roughly proportional to the size of your organization and volume of RAM you can afford, then in-memory is practical and beneficial.
 See [Wikipedia article on in-memory databases](https://en.wikipedia.org/wiki/In-memory_database)
 * **High Survivability:** data is *appended* to CSV files (O_APPEND) and cannot be deleted.
 Rather than deleting, *Transform* modifiers such as *Last* (See #API) can be used to return the latest data written.
-Append (on POSIX) is by definition a safe and atomic file operation.
-If redunancy and backups are desired, it's a simple matter of periodically copying the CSV files in the database folder.
+The APPEND operation (POSIX) is by definition a safe and atomic file operation.
+If redunancy and backups are desired, it's just matter of periodically copying CSV files in the database folder.
-* **High Performance:**
+* **High Performance:** The latency of a read-only query is simply the time necessary to traverse the hash-based memory structure.
+The latency of a write (read-write) query is the time required to complete a file APPEND operation (if an identical table-row doesn't already exist) on each table-file the query (directly or indirectly) touches, plus the follow-on read-only query.

 # SPA Interface